thedivtagguy/teaching/src/content/web2025/day-2-html-css-and-you.md

 ---
 title: Day 2 - HTML, CSS, and You
 date: 2025-07-22
-description: Context for the class, internet archaeology, Geocities and nostalgia
+description: Making a simple page, pushing it to the web
 published: true
 section: Fundamentals
 order: 2